 Each of the major companies operating in the industry invests significant funds into in-house R&D, particularly in the areas of product development, marketing and market development, processing technologies, quality control procedures, distribution and packaging.

 The Australian chicken meat industry is relatively mature, and has a history of rapid adoption of new technology.
-This has resulted allowed the industry to achieve significant productivity improvements over the past fifty years.
+This has allowed the industry to achieve significant productivity improvements over the past fifty years.

 Genetic stocks, processing and housing technology is largely imported, and this situation is likely to continue into the future.
 There has been significant investment by growers in recent years in upgraded housing systems.